Rapptz/open-collective-discord-auth/README.md

-## Open Collective Auth Server
+## Open Collective Discord Integration

-This is a Cloudflare Workers component used for R. Danny's open collective link with Discord.
-It's provided mainly for transparency reasons so you can see there's nothing surprising going on here.
+This is a Cloudflare Workers component used for implementing part of the linked role integration with Open Collective.

 ### Secrets